meowoodie/Learning-Temporal-Point-Processes-via-Reinforcement-Learning/README.md

 Introduction
 ---
-PPG (Point Process Generator) is a highly-customized RNN (Recurrent Neural Network) Model that would be able to produce actions by imitating expert sequences. (**Shuang Li's ongoing work**)
+PPG (Point Process Generator) is a highly-customized RNN (Recurrent Neural Network) Model that would be able to produce actions (a point process) by imitating expert sequences. (**Shuang Li's ongoing work**)

 How to Train a PPG
 ---